Bulk Recipe Import via CSV in Recipe Kit for Shopify

 andupdate_blog_post_image

-to TRUE to sync tags and images with your Shopify blog posts. - Use the sample rows in the template as a reference for formatting.
+to sync tags and images with your Shopify blog posts - Use the sample rows in the template as a reference for formatting

 Questions?